LED Arena and Stadium Lights

 LED Stadium Light

-LED lighting is beneficial in multiple sporting arenas including soccer, baseball, tennis, hockey, basketball, lacrosse, equestrian, and more!
-Depending on the type of sport, different types of LED lighting and sport light options will be required.
+LED outdoor lighting is beneficial for multiple types of sport arenas and stadiums.
+Applications include soccer, baseball, tennis, hockey, basketball, lacrosse, equestrian, and more.
+Depending on the sport and its venue, different types of LED fixtures will provide better lighting performance.

-For example, a fast action sport with small playing objects or far viewing distance requires higher lighting levels, such as tennis and baseball.
+For example, a fast action sport with small playing objects, like tennis and baseball, requires higher lighting levels.
+This means lights need higher lumen counts and wider beam angles.
 Some fixtures you would use for these sports would be LED flood lights, LED shoebox fixtures, or LED shoebox retrofit kits.

-For slower speed sports with larger playing objects or closer viewing, such as football or basketball, the arena would require lower lighting levels.
-LED high bay lights, LED low bay lights, some LED flood lights, LED stadium lights, and LED linear fixtures are some common light fixtures used for this type of lighting.
+For slower speed sports with larger playing objects, such as football or basketball, the venue could use lower lighting levels.
+LED high bay lights, LED low bay lights, some LED flood lights, LED stadium lights, and LED linear fixtures are some common sports lights.
+These fixtures have wider ranges of lumen count and beam spread to cater to specific venue needs.

 What are Hot Spots?